 Degree level: Master

 Study mode: Online

-Enrollment period: The last day to apply 5 July 2021.
+Enrollment period: The last day to apply for spring semester is 5 July 2021.

 Additional information: This course is studied independently online and at your own pace.